loic425/pole-position-on-the-grid/pages/05_practice1_simple_grid.md

 To create this custom grid provider and in order to make thinks simpler for you to understand, I will use three baby steps.

+So, take it easy, it will be very simple, I promise.

 * First, we'll create it without any data.
 * After, we'll use hardcoded data.
-* And finally we'll use data from the F1 API
+* And finally we'll use data from the F1 API (Which is the feature we really need) -->
--->

 ---